jim3/REST-API-IMS-using-Sequelize/README.md

 ## RESTful API Inventory App for Fasteners

-A Node/Express web app that uses the Sequelize ORM to interact with a SQLite3 database.
-Front-end is built with HTML, CSS, JavaScript & EJS.

 ### Description

-A RESTful API for a inventory management application for parts (fasteners).
+A RESTful API for an inventory management application for parts (fasteners).
+Express.js handles the routing and server-side logic.
+Sequelize ORM is used to interact with a SQLite3 database.
+The focus of the project is to learn more about how to build a RESTful API's.
+There is a front-end for the parts inventory to demonstrate how the API works.
+Things I plan to implement in the future are listed at the bottom of the README.

 ### Features